-Value for Members
+Value for Members continued

-- > Appropriate processes are in place to ensure the efficient administration and governance of the Scheme (which include those explained in the 'Core Financial Transactions' and the 'Trustee Knowledge and Understanding' sections of this Statement).
+- Appropriate processes are in place to ensure the efficient administration and governance of the Scheme (which include those explained in the 'Core Financial Transactions' and the 'Trustee Knowledge and Understanding' sections of this Statement).
 Although members do not pay for these Scheme services directly, it is clear that should these processes be insufficient, they can cause detriment to the members and hence are considered.
-The Trustee has no material concerns regarding these processes, and believes they provide good value. - > The Trustee Board is a professional independent Trustee.
-In April 2022, the Trustee was changed to Ross Trustees, a professional corporate trustee firm. - > Member communications are prepared by a professional third-party administrator, Hymans Robertson.
+The Trustee has no material concerns regarding these processes, and believes they provide good value. - The Trustee Board is a professional independent Trustee.
+Cobtree Nominees Limited remain as the professional corporate trustee. - Member communications are prepared by a professional third-party administrator, Hymans Robertson.
 This includes benefit statements and standard retirement communications.
-The Trustee understands that all communications prepared by Hymans will conform to its own internal standards, which the Trustee considers good value.
-It does note that for the AVCs, further communication may be beneficial, and as anticipated last year, has been undertaking a review of this to consider any improvements that could be made.
-Any conclusions will be reported in future Statements. - > All Scheme advisory, governance and administration costs are met by the Scheme.
+The Trustee understands that all communications prepared by Hymans will conform to its own internal standards, which the Trustee considers good value. - All Scheme advisory, governance and administration costs are met by the Scheme.
 This means that the only direct cost to members relates to fund management charges (and some administrative tasks by the fund providers for the AVC funds) as noted in this Statement.
-Therefore, in not having to meet such costs, the Trustee considers this good value. - > Overall value assessment: taking the member charges, returns and services provided into account as well as rates available in the market, the Trustee has concluded:
+Therefore, in not having to meet such costs, the Trustee considers this good value.